computer-virus/WulffrithLauncher/Readme.md

 - Added Grid Height Validation
 - Added Check for Space in grids
 - Added Image Validation
-- Validation For App Location
 - Added Launcher Icon
 - Added Ability For Launcher To Open Certain File Types Directly
+- Switched To Reactive App Validation To Allow Greater Freedom And Simplicity For The User
+- Launcher Makes Launcher Settings App For User By Default

 ### Possible Future Implementations (If I Get To Them):